-On 17 April 2003 the Authority signed a strategic partnership deal with BT, forming a company, RBT (Connect) Ltd. The Authority has a 19.9% share holding in the Company.

-The aim of the partnership is to help the Authority to refocus and revitalise its method of service delivery to its customers and to help support the high level of investment required.
-The Partnership covers the provision of ICT, Rotherham Connect, Revenues and Benefits, Procurement and the Human Resources and Payroll service.
+On 17 April 2003 the Authority signed a strategic partnership deal with BT, forming a company, RBT (Connect) Ltd. The purpose of the strategic partnership was to help the Authority to refocus and revitalise its method of service delivery to its customers and to help support the high level of investment required.

 As explained in the Explanatory Foreword the Council took a decision on 8 June 2011 to seek early completion of the partnership and conclude the work of the joint venture.
+Work on finalising the transition arrangements has been completed with BT, and, as a consequence, the contract was formally terminated on the 31 January 2012, and seconded staff returned to the Council.